tuankhoin/toilet-pandemia/README.md

 #### **<u>User Interface</u>**

 #### ***Menu***

+In the main menu, user can either adjust volume on Options, read instructions or start the game.
 <p align="center">
   <img src="Gifs/mainmenu.gif" width="400" >
   <br>Using the game's main menu.
 </p>

 #### ***Game Over***

+In game over screen, the high score will also be stored in the system.
+From here, user can head to main menu or exit the game.
 <p align="center">
   <img src="Gifs/gameover.gif" width="400" >
   <br>Going from game over to the main menu.